lorerave85/ocr-demo/README.md

 ## Assess

 Given the nice preprocessing results that we have already obtained, we want now to get back to the `Tesseract`.
-We had mentioned also the it support character classification through LSTM execution.
-As "Deep Learning" brings and additional level of accuracy to most "Computer Vision" applications, let us build a small application that interacts with a `Tesseract` object running and LSTM and for the ideal page segmentation mode for our use case, which seems to be "single column" (mode 4).
+We had mentioned also that it supports character classification through LSTM execution.
+As "Deep Learning" brings and additional level of accuracy to most "Computer Vision" applications, let us build a small application that interacts with a `Tesseract` object running and LSTM and uses the ideal page segmentation mode for our use case, which seems to be "single column" (mode 4).

 The code is located in [lstm_ocr.cpp](https://github.com/slothkong/ocr-demo/blob/master/src/ocr/lstm_ocr/lstm_ocr.cpp).